Creating process data

 Up to 512 bytes of input and output data or 256 variables can be exchanged via the EtherCAT slave interface (X101, X102).
 The 512 bytes of input and output data cannot be created individually, since 512 variables are required for this.

-To avoid an excessive number of links, it makes sense to store data in a data structure.
-Note that the data structures used are processed differently on an x86 system and an ARM processor.
-For example, the ARM processor always places WORD variables (2 bytes) on an even address and DWORD variables (4 bytes) on an address that can be divided by 4.
+To avoid an excessive number of links, it is advisable to store data in a data structure.
+Note that the data structures used are processed differently on an x86 system and an Arm® Cortex®-A9 processor.
+An Arm® Cortex®-A9 processor, for example, always assigns WORD variables (2 bytes) to an even address and DWORD variables (4 bytes) to an address that can be divided by 4.

 Data structure sample: